Iris Global: Schools

 Iris opened Harvest Schools at which local students and visiting Westerners receive training to become pastors.
 These students study for six-month terms or for three-month terms once a year for four years.
 The organization also organizes primary schools on its bases, in which more than 2,500 students at a time are taught to read and write.

 Medical

 Iris leaders pray for the healing of those with hearing and vision impairments during village outreaches in rural Mozambique.
 Iris bases include medical clinics from which the poor can receive free care.
 Iris workers sometimes pay for life-saving medical care for others, and the organization has handed out condoms in an effort to combat the AIDS pandemic.

 Criticism and controversies

-The Bakers have claimed that prayer has restored sight and hearing, and also that people have been raised from the dead.
+The Bakers have claimed that prayer has restored sight and hearing, which was assessed and confirmed by researchers in a peer-reviewed article published by the Southern Medical Journal.
+They have also claimed that people have been raised from the dead.
 The group has been criticized by medical and government officials for these claims.